ngsFC/GIMP_flow/README.md

 </div>

-**GIMP** (Genomic Imprinting Methylation Patterns) is an R package designed for the analysis of methylation arrays.
-It provides a pipeline for generating CpG sites, computing CpG coverage, and analyzing ICRs (Imprinting Control Regions) from methylation data.
+**GIMP** (Genomic Imprinting Methylation Patterns) is an R package designed for the analysis of ICRs (Imprinting Control Regions) from methylation array data.
+It provides a pipeline for extract imprinted CpGs (iCpGs), computing coverage, and analyzing ICRs in probe and sample specific manner.
 The package supports multiple platforms, including Illumina's 450k, EPIC v1, and EPIC v2 arrays.

 ## Installation